 The gamberoni Luciana £13.80 were tiger prawns with garlic, chilli and tomato sauce with a “touch of cream” as advertised – their touch is a ham-fished attempt as what we got was a huge ladle full, Italian mama style.
 They were gone in 60 seconds, did I tell you how I feel about creamy sauces?
 It didn’t matter as everyone else inhaled them.

 Gamberoni Gorgonzola £12.95 (it’s good to see that the price remained the same since my last visit), was the tiger prawns with gorgonzola cheese that I heavily criticised during my previous visit.
 You don’t need me to tell you that cheese doesn’t go with prawns – I seemed to be wrong here though as they disappeared quicker than the 60 second dash it took for the other prawn starters to vanish.
-I managed to snap-up the last one and I was pleasantly surprised, but I reckon a got a piece with just chilli sauce.
+I managed to snap-up the last one and I was pleasantly surprised, but I reckon the got a piece with just chilli sauce on it.

 Success came in the form of “capesante con spinaci” £13.90 (four portions in the pic) which were gorgeously caramelised scallops, they were the crowning glory on a bed of spinach in a pool of garlic, white wine and tomato sauce.
-Loads of eyeballs were on it before it even landed on the table – they stole the show and disappeared within 60 seconds too as did the beautifully sautéed bed of spinach.
+Loads of eyeballs were on it before it even landed on the table – they stole the show and disappeared quicker than the prawns as did the beautifully sautéed bed of spinach.

 Abbacchio Lagure (£22.50) was the beautifully trimmed baked rack of lamb with a red-wine-tomato-sauce and a herb crust of dreams.
 It was cooked to a perfect pink in the centre and was tender as can be.
 Visually, it’s still a thing to behold.
 I didn’t get to taste it this time as all that was left were the bones.